 Food is my life.
 Cooking and creating keep me going.
 To feel this awful and not be able to even look at most food, let alone cook, has been so hard for me.
 I am finally on a combination of two different medications to get me through the day, but I still cannot do much.
 My amazing rockstar of a husband has taken over all household duties.
 He has been trying to arrange his schedule so he travels less and my mom has stepped in to help out.
 I thank God for them both because there is no way I could do this without them.
 Even though the meds help prevent me from throwing up and dry heaving most days, they still don’t take away that dull feeling of sickness, flu, and overall yuck I have.
 Not to mention the exhaustion.
 First thing in the morning, after I pop my first pill, is best.
 I have been forcing myself to get up and take a short run or go to my favorite barre class because my docs require it to help with the issues I have in my veins.
 This actually helps me a lot and gives me a few decent hours of feeling “not terrible.”
 I normally run 16-20 miles a week on top of going to barre classes, and all else I do, so for me this is a huge step down.
 But I barely have any energy so this is all I can do for now.
 My diet however has taken a much greater toll.

-I am still trying hard to maintain my 90% vegan life.
-Thank goodness the thought of meat makes me want to gag, as it has since my second pregnancy, so I’ve been trying my hardest to get down beans to help with my iron and protein.
+I am still trying hard to maintain my balanced eating life.
+The thought of meat makes me want to gag, as it has since my second pregnancy, so I’ve been trying my hardest to get down beans to help with my iron and protein.
 I am always anemic during pregnancy, and I do not want to take an iron supplement, so it has been tricky to balance my needs to keep me and the baby healthy, but also eat foods that I don’t throw up.
 My mom created this amazing hummus, mostly bland but perfect amount of flavor for me, with a touch of lemon and definitely no garlic!
 If I can, I will try and snap a picture next time she brings it over so I can put it up on the blog.
 She also used my Vegan Veggie and Bean Burger recipe to make almost 20 burgers for the freezer and I have actually been able to keep them down if I eat slowly with only ketchup.
 I feel lucky in that my amazing husband continues to feed our children, and himself, the healthy diet they have become accustomed too.
 He makes all the simple things I made before and has even come up with a few fun ideas of his own (Pizzadillas are a new fave!).
 I for now need to stick to the things I can keep down, both for my own safety and that of the baby growing inside.
 I feel lucky that I can eat fruit, which I eat a lot of during the day, but don’t bring a cooked veggie anywhere near me.
 Drinking liquids is tough because too much makes me throw up, so watermelon and grapes have been a huge part of my diet.
 I can handle simple smoothies with almond milk, fruit and a touch of hemp seeds blended in for protein.
-I also have grown to like my cheddar Daiya grilled cheeses.
+I also have grown to like my grilled cheeses.
 The only prenatal vitamin I have been able to keep down are the gummy ones, which unfortunately have no iron.
 I know this is all temporary but it is really hard for me.
 I am used to being able to do it all without a second thought, and now I can barely feed myself, let alone my family.